phillipkent/website-pelican/content/pages/QTS-test.rst

 ======================================================

-I offer tuition to anywhere online (usually via Skype and shared whiteboard), and sometimes face-to-face in North and Central London.
-I have helped more than 70 people to pass the test.
+I offer tuition to anywhere online (usually via Skype and shared whiteboard), and sometimes face-to-face in Central London.
+I have helped more than 80 people to pass the test.
 A small amount of tuition can be surprisingly effective; two or three 1-hour sessions can cover the key methods for Parts 1 and 2 of the test, and set you up with what you need to practice as preparation for taking the test.
 Please get in touch via `phillip.kent@xmlsoup.com <mailto:phillip.kent@xmlsoup.com?subject=QTS%20tuition>`__.